BRIGHT THOUGHTS

 Comedic talent made for Channel 4 on a 'shoe-string budget' largely from the 'alternative' style at that time made popular by The Comedy Store.
 Based on ideas where comedians made political and topical (weekly) comment, Interference and Book Em' & Risk It, all on location.

-Theatre-based shows adapted for TV including Groucho In Toto and Hollywood Hits Chiswick, both about silverscreen legends, Groucho Marx and W.C.Fields.
-Also a stylised production of some classic Molière farces played by the American Repertory Theatre.
+Theatre-based shows adapted for TV including Hollywood Hits Chiswick, W.C.Fields, a silverscreen legend; a stylised production of some classic Molière farces played by the American Repertory Theatre; Ron Moody performing vignettes about the villainous characters of old London.

 Three sample tracks from Bright Thoughts productions which are not in the shows selected in this online Catalogue: